Immigration to Mexico: Temporary Migrant Regularization Program

 Through Article 16 of the Ley Federal de Derechos, foreign national are exempt them from payment if it can be proven that they earn a wage at or below minimum wage.
 During the period that the PTRM is in effect, no fine is applied (as is the practice otherwise).

 The PTRM was reenacted on 11 October 2016; eligibility was extended to undocumented migrants that entered the country before 9 January 2015.
 Migrants are assured that they will not be detained nor deported when inquiring for information or submitting their application at an INM office.
 Identification and proof of residency/entry date (such as bus or airplane tickets, utility bills, school records or expired visas) should be presented.
 If these proofs can not be provided, the legal testimony of two Mexicans/resident foreigners may also be accepted.
 The program runs until 19 December 2017.

 Public opinion

 The 2019 survey found that 58% of Mexican respondents oppose immigration from Central America.

-Demography
+Demographics

 Most foreigners in Mexico counted in the Census come from the United States or other Hispanophone countries, with smaller numbers from Europe, East Asia, and the non-Hispanophone Americas.
-Their numbers have been rising as the country's economy develops, and now makeup about 1% of the population.
+Their numbers have been rising as the country's economy develops, and now make up about 1% of the population.